metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/otherdomains.rst

 RF Models
 ^^^^^^^^^

-An RF model of a META component comprises three-dimensional geometric shapes associated with materials of different electromagnetic properties.
-The META tools currently support models that are in the CSXCAD format supported by the **OpenEMS** simulator.
+An RF model of an OpenMETA component comprises of three-dimensional geometric shapes associated with materials of different electromagnetic properties.
+The OpenMETA tools currently support models that are in the CSXCAD format supported by the **OpenEMS** simulator.
 `OpenEMS <http://openems.de>`__ uses a finite-difference time-domain (FDTD) approach, where the problem space is first discretized along a